Romans 16 mentions several believers in Christ, beginning with Phoebe the deaconess.

 During that time, the Church was a growing and often persecuted group, not unlike today, especially in countries that offer no protection from belligerent anti-Christian groups.
 Believers in Christ met in places of opportunity, often in a believer’s home, often in secret.

-Christianity is an intentional relationship with God, Jesus Christ the Lord and Savior is the head of the Church.
+Christianity is an intentional relationship with God, Jesus Christ the Lord and Savior is the head of the Church (the world wide body of believers).
 According to the teachings of Christ and of Scripture, a follower of Christ requires repentance (turning from sin) and a trusting in the saving work of Jesus.

 Jesus lived a righteous and sinless life, choosing to take upon Himself our sin, to receive the wrath and punishment for those who will ever come to a saving belief.
 Only a sinless sacrifice can satisfy the need for justice from a Holy God, that is one reason why we cannot work for our Salvation, that’s why we must place our trust only in the work of Jesus Christ for Salvation.